mminer/mminer.github.com/_posts/2017-10-26-full-indie-summit-2017.md

 ## Joel Green: Second Gen VR

 The focus of Joel's talk was the 6DoF motion control in Cloudhead Games' *[Heart of the Emberstone](http://store.steampowered.com/app/526140/The_Gallery__Episode_2_Heart_of_the_Emberstone/)*.
-He explained how the current crop of VR controllers, amazing as they are, feel like you're wearing an oven mitt; sort of the uncanny valley of motion control.
+He explained how the current crop of VR controllers, amazing as they are, feel like you're wearing an oven mitt; the uncanny valley of motion control.
 Not only that, but with VR you have to consider physical characteristics of the human body that were previously unimportant in game development.
 One particular challenge they faced was allowing players to rotate objects toward them, with the limited bend of the human wrist a hindrance.
 Suddenly kinesiology is relevant to game development.

 The highlight of the talk was hearing about what players first do when given the power of telekinesis.
 Overwhelmingly they pick up objects and stack them into towers, not unlike toddlers do with wooden blocks.
 Tossing around ragdoll zombies is also a hit.
 Many game developers I talk to are excited about the visual immersion aspect of VR, but Joel was most enthusiastic about the experiences that great motion control can provide.
 It sounds like the Vive's forthcoming Knuckles controller is especially swell.